 No Strangers or a Train, but Still a Murder

-After James (Bruce Boxleitner) tells his wife Sheryl (Laura Soltis) that he wants a divorce it hits her hard but her friend Kathy (Yancy Butler) tries to support her especially as Kathy is currently dealing with suspecting her husband of cheating on her.
+After James (Bruce Boxleitner - A Killer Upstairs) tells his wife, Sheryl (Laura Soltis - Kidnapped: 48 Hours of Terror), that he wants a divorce it hits her hard with her friend, Kathy (Yancy Butler - Boyfriend Killer), trying to support her despite going through her own marriage troubles as she suspects her husband of cheating on her.
 It is why one night when they both had a couple of glasses of wine Sheryl suggests that if Kathy gets rid of James she will kill her husband for her.
-Unfortunately whilst Kathy learns that her husband, Dean (William deVry), was not cheating on her Sheryl guns him down one night as he went outside to have a smoke.
-But with Sheryl having done what she said she would do now expects Kathy to keep up her side of the deal even though Kathy didn't even think she was being serious.
+Unfortunately whilst Kathy learns that her husband, Dean (William deVry - Convictions), was not cheating on her Sheryl guns him down.
+But with Sheryl having done what she said she would do she now expects Kathy to keep up her side of the deal even though Kathy didn't even think she was being serious.

 For those who know their Hitchcock movies will recognize that "Double Cross" is heavily influenced by "Strangers on a Train", and those who also know their TV movies will know that in 2010 there was "Next Stop Murder", another movie which was also influenced by "Strangers on a Train".
 Now whilst there are those who will call this TV movie terrible for basically drawing on the storyline of Hitchcock's "Strangers on a Train" I like to think of it is a movie for those who probably haven't seen Hitchcock's movie, probably have no intention of watching it either and who watch made for TV movies not for great movie making but for being uncomplicated entertainment.